Extensions

 and B

-columns will have the same real datasource in SQlite in follow foreign table:
+columns will have the same real datasource in SQLite in follow foreign table:

 CREATE FOREIGN TABLE "SQLite test" (